sam81/BDF.jl/README.md

-jbdf is a julia module to read BIOSEMI 24-bit BDF files (used for storing electroencephalographic recordings)
+JBDF is a julia module to read BIOSEMI 24-bit BDF files (used for storing electroencephalographic recordings)

 Usage: